memser-spaceport/pln-events/content/events/nftNyc2024.md

 ---
 eventName: "NFT.NYC"
 eventDescription: "NFTNYC is a resource like no other.
-Collin Stevens.
 NFT.NYC is a fantastic event showcasing amazing artists and speakers in the space."
 eventTopic:
 eventType: "Conference"
 location: "New York City, United States"